Portrait Photography

 As mentioned, clarity can add further contrast and bump up the texture of an image.

-But similar to adjusting the contrast, you’ll want to make sure to make a subtle change and not go too overboard.
+However, like adjusting the contrast, you should make a subtle change and avoid going too overboard.

-You’ll want to note that bumping up the clarity slider can also cause attention and bring forth texture to certain imperfections on a face such as acne marks, scars, etc.
+You’ll want to note that bumping up the clarity slider can also draw attention to and bring texture to certain imperfections on a face, such as acne marks and scars.

 If this is the case, you may want to use local adjustments to exclude the clarity adjustments on these imperfections.